Best mountain bike helmets 2023 - top-rated head protection for the trail

 £230

 The 100% Trajecta features a multi-point adjustable visor, and a metal D-ring closure and is certified to downhill full-face standards, despite the 24 large vents that make this considerably more pleasant to pedal in than a regular full-face.
-It's even got an own-brand version of MIPS beneath its antimicrobial liner.
+It's even got a propriety version of Mips beneath its antimicrobial liner.

-- Our full review of the 100% Trajecta helmet covers all the specifications in detail
+Our full review of the 100% Trajecta helmet covers all the specifications in detail, so make sure you give it a thorough read.

 Troy Lee Designs Stage helmet